KatherineMichel/digital-commonplace/README.md

 https://www.sqlalchemy.org/ | SQLAlchemy - The Database Toolkit for Python
 https://docs.sqlalchemy.org/en/latest/core/ | SQLAlchemy Core — SQLAlchemy 1.3 Documentation

+https://github.com/python-diamond/Diamond | python-diamond/Diamond: Diamond is a python daemon that collects system metrics and publishes them to Graphite (and others).
+It is capable of collecting cpu, memory, network, i/o, load and disk metrics.
+Additionally, it features an API for implementing custom collectors for gathering metrics from almost any source.

 See also: Data Science
 https://github.com/keen/cohorts